-A student who withdraws will receive a unofficial transcript, which will include the number of hours for which the school has been compensated.
-Hours will not be released by the school until all monies owed to the institution have been paid and all academic requirements pertaining to those hours have been completed.
+A certified transcript will be provided to a student who withdraws which will include hours that the school has been compensated for.
+For the purposed of transfer or graduation, hours will not be released by the school until all monies owed to the school have been paid and all academic requirements pertaining to those hours have been completed.